Coco Chanel: Talking Fashion with Jérôme Kaplan

 This was your first time working with choreographer Annabelle Lopez Ochoa.
 How did it all begin?

 Work on Coco Chanel: The Life of a Fashion Icon commenced at the end of 2020.
 We began with different mood boards and initial sketches of sets and costumes.
 I proposed the idea of having an abstract space from which to tell Chanel’s story.
-There are so many things to say about Chanel’s life–her work, her fashion, her love affairs– that I felt it better to keep the set simple.
+There are so many things to communicate about Chanel’s life–her work, her fashion, her love affairs– that I felt it appropriate to keep the set simple in contrast.
 Just like her style: simple, elegant, and minimalist.

 How did you draw inspiration from Chanel’s minimalist aesthetic?

-We drew inspiration for the sets from the Chanel No. 5 perfume bottle.
+We drew inspiration for the sets from the box of the Chanel No. 5 perfume bottle.
 Annabelle and I visited Chanel Retrospective at the Palais Galleria in Paris in 2020, a showcase of Chanel’s history, legacy, and fashion.
 There we saw the original bottle of Chanel No. 5, and its simplicity was inspiring.
-I was amazed at how it hadn’t really changed in over 100 years– the bottle looks almost exactly the same today.
-It truly is timeless.
+I was amazed at how it hadn’t really changed in over 100 years; it truly is timeless.
 In Coco Chanel: The Life of a Fashion Icon, I wanted to create something timeless, something that will last for many years to come.

 So significant was Chanel’s minimalist designs, that even the stairs were created in off-white with a black outline, again evocating the Chanel No. 5 perfume bottle.